Matthew 5:3-12 · Matthew · Updated April 25, 2026

 Summary

 The Beatitudes, found in Matthew 5:3-12, are part of Jesus' Sermon on the Mount, a foundational teaching in the New Testament.
-This passage is significant because it outlines a series of blessings that highlight the values of the kingdom of heaven.
+This passage outlines a series of blessings that convey the values of the kingdom of heaven.
 Jesus is the main character, and he addresses a crowd of his disciples and followers.
-The setting is a mountainside, where Jesus begins to teach about the nature of true happiness and spiritual fulfillment.
+On a mountainside, Jesus begins to teach about the nature of true happiness and spiritual fulfillment.

 Chiastic structure